Mohamed-Elhawary/malay-air/README.md

 (Not Responsive)

+You can view the website from [here](https://malayair.netlify.app/)

 ![Screenshot](mockup.png)

 ## Demo

 ![malay-air-your-trip-is-perfect-w-min](https://user-images.githubusercontent.com/69651552/95020532-14322f80-066c-11eb-946f-4844119342e8.gif)

-## Getting Started

-You can try the Template from [here](https://malayair.netlify.app/)

-## Prerequisites

-Just Modern Browser like "Chrome" and a Code Editor for Deployment and Develop.

 ## Built With